docker/docs/content/guides/frameworks/laravel/development-setup.md

 # For development environment we can use one-stage build for simplicity.
 FROM php:8.3-fpm

-# Install system dependencies and PHP extensions required for Laravel + MySQL/PostgreSQL support
+# Install system dependencies and PHP extensions for Laravel with MySQL/PostgreSQL support.
-# Some dependencies are required for PHP extensions only in the build stage
+# Certain dependencies are only needed for PHP extensions in this build stage.
-# We don't need to install Node.js or build assets, as it was done in the Nginx image
+# Node.js and asset building are handled in the Nginx container.
 RUN apt-get update && apt-get install -y --no-install-recommends \
     curl \
     unzip \